Companies have been leveraging email marketing strategies for decades to connect, nurture, and convert leads into customers.

 Write Engaging Copy

-Before you start to send automated emails, you also have to write the text for each message.
+It doesn’t matter if you’re developing an email or text message marketing strategy, before you start to send automated notifications, you also have to write the contents of each message.

 People will react to your subject lines, but if the emails contain low-quality content, your prospects will lose interest in your materials.